kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 ### Do We Need Label Selectors?

+#### Rationale
+We are leaving this feature out because it dramatically increases the complexity of these APIs (both for users and implementations).
+These APIs do allow authorizing all same-namespace references, and support a list of names for cross-namespace references.

+#### Context
 Previous Discussions:
 * https://github.com/kubernetes/enhancements/pull/3767#discussion_r1084492070
 * https://github.com/kubernetes/enhancements/pull/3767#discussion_r1084674648

-As a natural next step, instead of simply allowing all, we could use label selectors to enable:
+As a natural next step, instead of simply allowing a named list of resources, we could use label selectors to enable:

 1. Access to resources with specific labels
 1. Access from namespaces with specific labels